 The Michelin restaurant Silvio Nickol is the other two star gourmet temple in Vienna.
 It is located in luxury suite hotel Palais Coburg, one of the finest luxury hotels in town.
-Silvio Nickol, one of Austria’s top chefs, earned three caps and 18 points in the Gault Millau restaurant guide, and two stars in the Michelin Austria guide in his previous job.
-He trained with German gourmet chef Heinz Winkler among others.
-In 2012, Silvio reached his objective of earning two Michelin stars for his new Viennese gourmet restaurant.
+Silvio Nickol, one of Austria’s top chefs, trained with German gourmet chef Heinz Winkler among others.
+Since 2012, Silvio has been firmly holding two Michelin stars for his outstanding Viennese gourmet restaurant.

 Michelin Restaurant Silvio Nickol.
 My husband and I hence had expectations when attending Silvio Nickol’s.
 We were to push the boundaries from local hearty eateries into international luxury cuisine, mostly French style, with some Austrian elements.